RongKaiWeskerMA/RongKaiWeskerMA.github.io/teaching.md

 order:  2
 ---

-> _Teaching is more than imparting knowledge; it is inspiring changge.
+> _Teaching is more than imparting knowledge; it is inspiring change.
 > Learning is more than absorbing facts; it is acquiring understanding._
 >
 > ---William Arthur Ward